GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 > Call `getChangedReports()` daily, so that you always have the most recent data.

-Test your implmentation with these sandbox reports.
+Test your implementation with these sandbox reports.
 These reports are automatically updated on an hourly basis.

 | Report Number | Report Type |
 |------------| --- |